Interior Department watchdog investigating real estate deal involving Ryan Zinke

 The investigation was first reported by Politico and confirmed to Fox News by Nancy DiPaolo, a spokeswoman for the inspector general's office.

-The investigation centers on a foundation Zinke established to build a park in in his home state of Montana.
+The investigation centers on a foundation Zinke established to build a park in his home state of Montana.
 In September of last year, Zinke's wife, Lola, signed an agreement allowing a group of developers -- including Halliburton Chairman David Lesar -- to use its land to build a parking lot for a development in Zinke's hometown.

 Zinke spokeswoman Heather Swift has said he did nothing wrong and that Zinke resigned from the foundation's board of directors prior to the land deal.